UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

 - [OpenShift v4](https://docs.openshift.com/container-platform/4.5/networking/routes/route-configuration.html)

 > [!IMPORTANT]
-> This functionality is available by default in UKCloud for OpenShift deployments of version 3.10 or newer.
-For all previous versions customers need to raise a request with UKCloud to have this functionality enabled.
+> This functionality is available by default in UKCloud for OpenShift deployments of version 3.10 or later.
+For all previous versions, you must raise a request with UKCloud to have this functionality enabled.

 ## Feedback